 Gift loves netball (volleyball), fellowship and preaching at church, and caring for young children.
 She serves in her church’s choir.
 Gift came to Rukundo after not having been in school for over a year.
 She is currently studying midwifery at Rugarama School of Nursing.
 In the future, Gift wants to be a midwife, so she can help mothers that are suffering during childbirth.
 She aspires to be successful in her career, so she can give back to other young girls.
 She wants to take the goodwill of funding that has been given to her and help support other children with their schooling when she becomes a midwife.
 She understands the pain of wanting to go to school but being unable to due to financial hardship.

 Isaac is a total orphan, meaning he has lost both of his parents.
 His parents died of HIV, leaving him with a big role of taking charge of family responsibilities.
 He currently stays at home with his younger brother.
 His older brother left home for temporary work to earn a living for the family.
-Isaac completed Senior 4 at Bubare Secondary School.
-He is currently enrolled in a vocational institute for a driving and mechanics.
+Through the Scholars Program, Isaac completed Senior 4 at Bubare Secondary School, then received a degree from a vocational institute for a driving and mechanics.
 He is now completing an internship.

 Jiora lives with his mother and younger sister in a small house on the outskirts of Kabale town.
-His father abandoned the family for an unknown destination and left them in a rented house.
+His father abandoned the family, leaving them in a rented house.
 His mother is physically handicapped, having use of only one leg.
 In addition, she is HIV positive.
 She learned tailoring from a friend, which is how she currently earns a living.
-Jiora is now in Primary Level 3 at Life Bridge Nursery and Primary School.
+Jiora is now in Primary Level 5 at Life Bridge Nursery and Primary School.
 Jiora tells his mum that he wants to become an engineer.

 Joshua & Joel

 These brothers and their younger sister are total orphans, meaning they lost both parents, and currently live with their grandmother in a local village.
 Their parents both died of HIV.
 The boys were initially enrolled in a good private school before the passing of their Mum and Dad.
 Afterwards, Joshua and his brother were forced to leave the school because their aging grandmother, though she desperately tried, could not afford their fees and upkeep.
-They are both bright students, and through the Rukundo International Primary Scholars Program, Joshua and Joram have been re-enrolled at Home Care Nursery and Primary School.
-Joshua wishes to become a doctor in the future to enable him to help his family and the community.
+They are both bright students, and through the RI Scholars Program, Joshua and Joram have been enrolled at Lifebridge Nursery and Primary School.
+Joshua recently finished P7 and wishes to become a doctor in the future to enable him to help his family and the community.

 Mackline and Denis

 Phionah, a single orphan, meaning she has lost one parent, completed primary school in 2012.
 Although she performed well in her Primary Leaving Exam (PLE), qualifying her to attend secondary school, she was unable to move on because she lacked school fees.
 Her mother is hard-working, but the family is too large for her limited resources.
 Through the RI Scholars Program, Phionah completed a course in fashion and design from Shalom Vocational Institute.
 She now operates a small shop in Kabale-town, where she provides tailoring services.

-Mushemeza Samuel lost his father to HIV when he was only nine years old.
+Samuel lost his father to HIV when he was only nine years old.
 His father was a government civil servant who loved his children very much, and had made sure they were enrolled in good schools.
 When Samuel’s father died, his life drastically changed.
 His HIV-positive mother was not in the position to take good care of the family, financially or otherwise.
 As a result, Samuel’s two elder sisters were married off at a young age.
 Their marriages both led to divorce, due to abuse.
 Both sisters ended up returning home to the sick mother, with children in tow.
 Sam received Scholarship, due to his good performance in school, up to Senior 4 level, but he was unable to secure fees for Senior 5 to continue his education.
-With the support of the Rukundo International Scholars Program, Sam is now in Senior 6 at Kigezi High School.
-He is studying Biology, Chemistry, and Mathematics.
+With the support of the RI Scholars Program, Sam completed Senior 6 at Kigezi High School, studying Biology, Chemistry, and Mathematics.
 He is now enrolled in a Clinical Medicine course at Kampala International University to reach his dream of becoming a doctor in the future.

 Allan and Mercy

 Allan and Mercy are single orphans, having lost their father when they were still babies.
 Their mother is hardworking, but because of an infection in her uterus, she has recently become unable to work.
 This has created a challenge for her and the five children that make up their struggling family.
 The eldest sister was married off at a young age, but due to domestic violence, she is now divorced and has recently returned back home with a young baby in tow.
-Allan and Mercy walk a distance of nine kilometers every day to attend to a modern secondary school in town because their mother can not afford boarding school fees.
+Allan and Mercy walked a distance of nine kilometers every day to attend to a modern secondary school in town because their mother could not afford boarding school fees.
 This effort is a testament to how much they value their education.
 Thanks for the RI Scholars Program, they are now both enrolled in boarding school at Kakomo Secondary.
-Allan aspires to became a teacher when he graduates.
-Mercy aspires to became a nurse when she graduates.
+Allan aspires to became a teacher when he graduates, and Mercy aspires to become a nurse.